Transform your listening service to bring real relief to traumatised parents

 Do you have a refund policy?

 Bring relief with your debrief is an accredited course.

-All of TBR courses are registered and accredited with OCN West Midlands.
+All of TBR courses are registered and accredited with AIM, an Ofqual regulated body.

 Why did I create this course?